 “When I offer hospitality, something amazing happens–so much more than I have anything to do with.
 An exchange takes place.
 Our guests bring who they are with them and enlarge our lives in their offerings.”

-With Christmas time coming up we’re reminded that for Mary and Joseph, they couldn’t find any places at any inns.
+Welcome can mean finding a place to stay, but its also a feeling.
+Mary and Joseph, they couldn’t find any places at any inns.

 but they still found warmth, generosity, and friendship.